 The Workshop took place on May 11th, 2005 in San Francisco.
 To ensure that the recommendations reflect the best available information and consider the concerns of affected parties, 65 representatives from the shipping, boating and coating industries; vessel owners; port, harbor, and marina managers; state and federal agencies; research community and environmental organizations participated in the Workshop.

 • Educate stakeholders and facilitate the exchange of perspectives on managing hull-borne invasive species, fouling growth and coastal water quality from the commercial shipping and recreational boating perspectives.

 • Develop recommendations on managing the risks associated with the hull transport of invasive species as well as feasible, effective strategies for preventing associated introductions.

 • Determine recommendations for action such as research, education, outreach, management measures and policies needed to prevent and control AIS introductions and establishment.
-For online access to the Workshop Proceedings, or to request a copy on CD-ROM, please complete this quick survey: Workshop Proceedings Survey
+For online access to the Workshop Proceedings, please complete this quick survey: Workshop Proceedings Survey

 - RIDNIS Reducing the Introduction and Damage of Aquatic Nonindigenous Species through Outreach and Education

 - California Parks - Division of Boating and Waterways Publications